 New Zealand and I share more than a bit of history!
-You see, not only was my beautiful mama born and raised there, but it was the very first overseas destination I ever visited.
-The country wormed its wily wonderful way into my heart on that very first visit, and has drawn me back again and again.
-But it is a country that has, until now, evaded invasion by my little quarter kiwis.
+You see, not only was my beautiful mama born and raised there, but it was the very first overseas destination I ever visited, and it has drawn me back again and again.
+But our most recent visit was a first time for my little quarter kiwis.

-There are so many things to see and do in New Zealand with kids that it was hard for us to decide where to begin.
-But happily the South Island’s Dunedin proved to be the perfect spot to introduce Raffles and Sugarpuff to the wonders of a country that is such an important part of their heritage.
+There are so many things to see and do in New Zealand South Island with kids that it was hard for us to decide where to begin.
+I’m a big fan of Christchurch and so Frenchy, so chic Akaroa, and there’s no denying that Queenstown with kids is off the charts.
+But for me it was Dunedin that proved to be the perfect place to introduce Raffles and Sugarpuff to the wonders of a country that is such an important part of their heritage.

 And I’m happy to report the kids left both smitten and smarter, thanks to our visit coinciding with The New Zealand International Science Festival.
 They also left a touch wider after consuming their body weight in the city’s culinary delights.
 But don’t take my word for it.
 Here, Raffles (10) and Sugarpuff (7) share their thoughts on Dunedin with kids.